DGM - Digital Media

 DGM 4816 Industry II (1-20-6)

-Students in this apprenticeship program gain practical experience and a deep understanding of the challenges faced by the digital media industry through collaboration with industry partners.
-Weekly topics cover intercultural communication, media relations, visual communication, crisis management, and legal considerations.
-Students will apply their knowledge of digital media practices to industry specific situations during this foundational year.
+Introduces practical experience and industry insights through collaboration with digital media professionals.
+Explores key topics such as intercultural communication, media relations, visual communication, crisis management, and legal considerations.
+Students apply their knowledge of digital media practices to industry-specific situations, building a strong foundation for their professional development.

 Prerequisites: DGM 4716